Space Shuttle News, Space Shuttle Search, and Space Shuttle Links ( Aerospace - Space Shuttle )

 The visual evidence shows that the debris impacted the wing approximately 0.161 seconds after separating from the ET.
 In that time, the debris slowed down from 2300 fps to about 1500 fps, so it hit the orbiter with a relative velocity of about 800 fps.
 In essence, the debris slowed down and the Orbiter did not, so that the Orbiter ran into the debris...

 The CAIB's conclusions led to redesign of the Space Shuttle External Tank, to avoid foam insulation breaking off during flight.
-The redesign and its implementation have taken almost 2 years.
+The redesign and its implementation took almost 2 years.

 (Jul 17, 2006) Space Shuttle Discovery landed at the Kennedy Space Center in Florida on Monday, July 17, at 9:14 AM EDT, ending the STS-121 mission.
 Discovery was launched on Tuesday, July 4 at 2:38 PM EDT, and flew to the International Space Station, where the crew tested new equipment and procedures to increase the safety of space shuttles.
 They also delivered supplies & cargo to the ISS, and performed maintenance on the station.